jnha/vanilla_mtg/README.md

 - vanilla creatures: all non-land cards are creatures without any abilities
 - colorless mana: mana color is ignored

-These simplifications allow for a generic computable solver for a important subset of Magic: the Gathering's combat system.
+These simplifications allow for a generic computable solver for an important subset of Magic: the Gathering's combat system.